B2B Agency Pricing Glossary

 Industry benchmark is a comparative standard in B2B outsourced marketing that represents typical performance metrics, pricing ranges, or outcome expectations within specific verticals or company size segments.

-Reliable benchmarks require recent data within 12 months, appropriate peer group selection, and geographic relevance.
-According to MarketingProfs' 2024 Agency Pricing Survey, 67% of B2B marketing leaders use industry benchmarks to set annual goals, but only 41% regularly update their benchmark sources, creating outdated expectations.
+Good benchmarks are not just any benchmarks.
+Reliable ones require data within the last 12 months, an appropriate peer group, and geographic relevance, three criteria that a surprising number of benchmark sources fail to meet simultaneously.
+According to MarketingProfs' 2024 Agency Pricing Survey, 67% of B2B marketing leaders use industry benchmarks to set annual goals, but only 41% regularly update their benchmark sources, which means most leaders are making decisions against data that no longer reflects market reality.
 The Starr Conspiracy tracks benchmarks across technology, manufacturing, and professional services verticals to inform realistic goal setting.

 How practitioners use it: Marketing executives use benchmarks to set realistic performance targets, evaluate agency proposals, and justify budget requests to boards.
 Benchmarks guide expectations but should not dictate strategies for companies with unique market positions.